mdmintz/undetected-testing/README.md

 # undetected-testing

-Find out if [SeleniumBase](https://github.com/seleniumbase/SeleniumBase) can fool sites that use bot-detection services.
+Find out if [SeleniumBase](https://github.com/seleniumbase/SeleniumBase) can avoid detection by sites that use anti-bot services.

 First: